This page last modified on 1 July 2008.

 [ Directions to useful amenities (water, food, toilet) are in indented

-then comply with the instruction following. ]
+instruction following. ]

 Cumulative mileages are shown (in brackets) between paragraphs, and refer